-- Remove the M2.5 screw on both left and right of the Speed Monitor Module for securing the LED Light Indicator.
-The position of one side is as shown in [1] in the figure below. - 2.
-Use two M2.5x14 screws to secure the adapter block on the Speed Monitor Module, through the securing holes on both left and right sides (the position of one side is as shown in [4] in the figure below). - 3.
-Use two M3 screws to secure the robot's original board part 1 on the top of Speed Monitor Module. - 4.
-Use two M3 screws and four M2.5 screws to secure the robot's original board part 2 on the bottom of the Speed Monitor Module.
+- 1. Remove the M2.5 screw on both left and right of the Speed Monitor Module for securing the LED Light Indicator.
+The position of one side is as shown in [1] in the figure below. - Use two M2.5x14 screws to secure the adapter block on the Speed Monitor Module, through the securing holes on both left and right sides (the position of one side is as shown in [4] in the figure below). - 3.
+Use two M3 screws to secure the robot's original board part 1 on the top of Speed Monitor Module. - Use two M3 screws and four M2.5 screws to secure the robot's original board part 2 on the bottom of the Speed Monitor Module. - 5.
+The aviation connector port of the Speed Monitor Module should be connected to the aviation connector port of the Power Management Module using an aviation adapter cable.